gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 In the Karaband, on the other hand, people are proud of the fact that no two *deels* are exactly alike.
-We lengthen them, shorten them, add pockets in common or unlikely places, reinforce the shoulders if we frequently carry heavy loads\...
+We lengthen them, shorten them, add pockets in common or unlikely places, reinforce the shoulders if we frequently carry heavy loads...
 Over time, every *deel* learns from its wearer how to do its job better, and every Karabandi learns how to read a person's life from their *deel*.